Voltra/UniversalCoroutineBasedLazySequenceManipulation/README.md

+## Known limitations

+### Coroutines/Generators

+Languages that do not propose generators/coroutines may not directly implement as is.
+Although, if you have access to iterators, you may implement everything using those.

+### Validity

+If you cannot have access to the validity (whether there are more elements or not) and a way to access the current then the following cannot be implemented as is:

+* zipWith

 ## Pseudocode language details

 This language does not take into account memory management, lifetime and so on.
 It is your duty to make the right choices in your implementation.